 If you come into contact with something you are allergic to, you may have an allergic reaction.
 Hives may happen in an allergic reaction, and they are often an itchy and painful rash.
 Anytime you have or suspect an allergic reaction, it’s important to see your doctor or go to an urgent care clinic immediately.

-Having sensitive skin to touch may be a sign of an underlying condition, such as some of the ones mentioned here.
+Having skin sensitive to touch may be a sign of an underlying condition, such as some of the ones mentioned here.
 However, there are many conditions that may cause sensitive skin.
 It’s important to talk with your doctor about your skin sensitivities and other symptoms, so you can get on the right treatment plan.